YihongXu1/RR-Project/code/analysis.html.md

 ## BayesNet

-Different from Naive Bayes, Bayes net
+Different from Naive Bayes, Bayes net define a complicated network structure which indicate relationships among a set of features.
+The assumption makes sense but is more time-consuming than NaiveBayes Model.

 ::: {.cell}